 Universally, it takes six steps to finalize a purchase.
-But the undeniable truth is that the more steps a checkout flow involves, the harder it is to convert.
+But the undeniable truth is that the more steps a checkout flow involve, the harder it is to convert.

 Why?
-Because customers now have multiple stages to walk away from their shopping cart.
+Because customers now have multiple stages of walking away from their shopping cart.

 >>>SHORTEN THIS PROCESS: Grab the Magento one step checkout extension and enjoy your conversion rate rising.